 Tier Emissions Ratings for Diesel Generators – What You Need to Know

-Since the 1950s, the Environmental Protection Agency (EPA) has implemented regulations strategically to improve air quality by reducing harmful emissions.
-Diesel exhaust is one of these harmful emissions, and as such, the regulations have had an impact on on-road and off-road vehicles and engines, including non-road diesel engines and stationary diesel engine generator sets.
+Since the 1950s, the US government has been making plans to combat air pollution.
+From its inception to enforce the Clean Air Act of 1970, a law which provided much more stringent emission regulations, the Environmental Protection Agency (EPA) has implemented regulations strategically to improve air quality by reducing harmful emissions.
+Diesel exhaust is one of these harmful emissions, and as such, the regulations have had an impact on on-road and off-road vehicles and engines, including non-road diesel engines and stationary diesel engine generator sets (how bad are diesel generators for the environment?).
 But though this may sound as though it was a hardship for this industry, it in fact has led to engine improvements that reduce emissions and boost performance.

 To make the process go smoothly, an implementation system was designed to allow all stakeholders — including scientists and manufacturers, among others — to develop the knowledge and technologies necessary to meet these regulatory goals.
 The implementation system is really more accurately described as a tier system put in place to accommodate the process.
 Here, we outline what you should know about the tier emissions ratings for diesel generators.